elixir-lang/elixir/README.md

 To handle these exceptions, Elixir uses a syntax similar to Ruby:

-    begin
+    try
       self.throw {1,2}
-    rescue {1,2}
+    catch {1,2}
       IO.puts "Rescued {1,2}"
     end

-Similar to the `match` syntax, you can rescue different values in the same clause:
+Similar to the `match` syntax, you can catch different values in the same clause:

-    begin
+    try
       self.throw {1,2}
-    rescue {1,2}, {3,4}
+    catch {1,2}, {3,4}
       IO.puts "Rescued a tuple"
     end

-In order to rescue an `error` or an `exit`, you need to be explicit:
+In order to catch an `error` or an `exit`, you need to be explicit:

-    begin
+    try
       self.error {1,2}
-    rescue {1,2}
+    catch {1,2}
-      IO.puts "I will never get a tuple {1,2}" rescue 'error: {1,2}
+      IO.puts "I will never get a tuple {1,2}" catch 'error: {1,2}
       IO.puts "Rescue an error with {1,2}"
     end

 You must use the keyword `after` if you want to execute some code regardless if there was an exception or not:

-    begin
+    try
       self.error {1,2}
-    rescue {1,2}
+    catch {1,2}
       IO.puts "I will never get a tuple {1,2}" after
       IO.puts "I am always executed"
     end

-Notice that variables created inside begin/rescue/after clauses do not leak to the outer scope.
+Notice that variables created inside try/catch/after clauses do not leak to the outer scope.

-    begin
+    try
       foo = 13
     end

     foo % => raises undefined variable or local method foo error

-    begin
+    try
       foo = 13
     after
       IO.puts "I am always executed"